jarviscanada/jarvis_data_eng_YajivLuckheenarain/README.md

 ## Highlighted Projects
 **Reinforcement Learning Ms.Pacman**: Developed a reinforcement learning model to train an agent to play Ms. PacMan autonomously.
-Implemented deep Q-learning algorithms with hyperparameter tuning to optimize the model?s gameplay strategy.
+Implemented deep Q-learning algorithms with hyperparameter tuning to optimize the model's gameplay strategy.
 Utilized OpenAI Gym environment and Pygame library for simulation and visualization of Ms. PacMan gameplay.

 ## Professional Experiences